lukebertram/solo-study/README.md

 ### SQL Study

-* Look through Java/C# Epicodus curriculum for introduction to database Topics
+* Look through Java/Ruby Epicodus curriculum for introduction to database Topics

-* Search up an online introduction to SQL and absorb its knowledge

 * Write a little summary of knowledge attained right here:

 >Here is what I learned about SQL today:
 > * I upgraded my laptop's version of Postgres - then researched how to reinitialize the database cluster directory so I could once again run a Postgres server from the command line.
 I then reinitialized that directory.

 > * Data is organized into `tables` which can be related to each other by `primary keys`.
-Each table is comprised of `rows` which represent entries in the table.
-Each row is comprised of `columns` or `fields`, each of which represents a property of the entry described by that row.
+Each table is comprised of `rows` which represent entries (or `records`) in the table.
+Each row is comprised of `columns` (or `fields`), each of which represents a property of the entry described by that row.

 > * Common SQL data type keywords: `int`, `float`, `varchar` (SQL's keyword for strings of variable character length), `text` (for long blocks of text), `timestamp`, and `boolean`

 > * SQL command keywords are conventionally written in all caps, and SQL statements must end with a semicolon.

+> * A table can be related to another by means of a column whose value is the unique ID (or `key`) of a record in the other table.
+This entry is known as a `foreign key`.

 ### Algorithm Study